KorfLab/ftx/README.md

 chr1 src three_prime_utr 60 63 . + .
 Parent=tx-2
 ```

-Describing this in KGF is much more compact and easier to read even without
+Describing this in KGF is much more compact and has several conveniences that
-whitespace delimiters.
+make it much more intuitive and useful for human readers.
+The location is the
+first field, and this is copy-pastable into genome browsers.
+The relative
+coordinates in field 4 allow one to think about the size of the locus without
+enormous genomic coordinates.
+The name follows a simple and intuitive
+directory/file scheme for nested features.

 ```
 # KGF